nwthomas/programming-resources/tips/technology-resources.md

 - [Jest](https://jestjs.io/) - Facebook's answer to JavaScript TTD that provides great integration with React
 - [JavaScript Testing](https://www.udacity.com/course/javascript-testing--ud549) - A free Udacity course that goes over the basics of JavaScript unit testing With Jasmine, it's better as a _refresher_ or _introduction_ than a deep dive
 - [React Testing Library](https://github.com/kentcdodds/react-testing-library) - a very light-weight solution for testing React components by Kent C. Dodds
+- [Sinon.js](https://sinonjs.org/) - Standalone test spies, stubs and mocks that works with any unit testing framework

 ## Website Hosting and Setup